o3de/o3de.org/content/docs/atom-guide/glossary.md

 *Related to: [Render Hardware Interface (RHI)](core-systems/rhi/_index.md), [Root Constants](core-systems/rhi/root-constants.md)*

 Root shader variant
 : The root shader variant has the main shader bytecode that is always generated by default for each shader.
 Since shader options are passed to the shader at runtime (rather than during shader compile time), the root shader variant can be used to render any combination of shader options.
-It is called the "root" variant because it appears at the root of the shader variant tree.
+It is called the "root" variant because it appears at the top-level of the shader variant tree.

 *Related to: [Render Hardware Interface (RHI)](core-systems/rhi/_index.md), [Shader Options](core-systems/shaders/azsl-reference/shader-options.md), [Shader Variant](core-systems/shaders/shader-variant.md)*